Ko-Khan/Orbital-KoBe/README.md

 Additional features : Bosses, additional modes, puzzles, leaderboards, timed escapes

+Features implemented by Milestone 1:
+Simple Player Movements (including left-right and jump) Simple scene design with the use of TileMaps and Palettes A box object for the Player to interact with (Push, Grab and drag the box along the platform) A respawn mechanism for fallen box, fallen or dead Player in the scene with the use of a death zone, respawn scripts A movable platform between two waypoints
+Spikes that cause the player to respawn
-Features to be completed by the mid of June:
+A dummy trophy to represent the endpoint (to be substituted with an ancient relic asset later on) Features to be completed by the mid of June:

 A single completed level